Your online presence will be checked. We repeat — your online presence will be checked. Make sure you're prepared.

 If you want to remove things from Google's search findings, there are ways to do that by contacting Google itself.

-Even once you've cleaned up all of your online prescense, it's impossible to know everything that is out there.
-One more thing you can do that has a dual benefit is to actively start posting on all of your social media sites regularly.
-The key here is to keep your posts positive, fun and free of any red flags.
+Even once you've cleaned up all of your online presence, it's impossible to know everything that is out there.
+One more thing you can do that has a dual benefit is to start posting on all of your social media sites regularly.
+The key here is to keep your posts positive, fun, and free of any red flags.

-Obviously, these posts will be some of the most recent hits that a hiring manager sees, so they will present you in the light that you want.
+These posts will be some of the most recent hits that a hiring manager sees, so they will present you in the light that you want.
 The added benefit is that by adding a lot of new material, you're pushing the old material down the list.
-It doesn't mean that it's not still out there, but you can reduce the chances that someone will see it by having a new wave of positive material take the top spots.
+It doesn't mean that it's not still out there, but you can reduce the chances that someone will see it by having a new wave of positive material taking the top spots.

-You may not want to worry about your image on Facebook, Reddit and Twitter, but if you're putting yourself out there and looking for a new career, it's a necessary part of today's world.
-When all's said and done, it's still possible to show your personality and have a great time on social media without crossing those lines.
-Finding the balance between fun and professional isn't as hard as you may think.
+You may not want to worry about your image on Facebook, Reddit, and Twitter, but if you're putting yourself out there and looking for a new career, it's a necessary part of today's world.
+When all is said and done, it's still possible to show your personality and have a great time on social media without crossing those lines; finding the balance between fun and professional isn't as hard as you may think.
 With these simple tips, you can clean up your web trail and start building a better virtual you.